Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 We often see advertisers choosing the Traffic objective over Conversions, but here’s why we don’t recommend doing so.

-Choosing Traffic over Conversions would only result in Facebook finding you a lower quality audience that is just going to browse through your website, but not necessarily convert.
+Choosing Traffic over Conversions would only result in Facebook finding you a lower-quality audience that is just going to browse through your website, but not necessarily convert.
 Generally, with Facebook Ads, you always get what you ask for.

 So by optimizing for Traffic, Facebook is only going to focus on driving “cheap” traffic to your website, instead of finding users that are most likely to convert.